vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 df[['Year','Sport']] #Multiple Columns
 ```

-When we want a combination numbe subsetting for rows and names for column, One way is
+When we want a combination of  rows and column names , One way is

 ```python
 df.iloc[0:3][['Year','Sport']] # OR df[['Year','Sport']].iloc[0:3] (potayto, potahto...)